metacpan/metacpan-cpan-extracted/distros/P/Parallel-Loops/README.md

     use Parallel::ForkManager;

-These should all be in perl's core:
+These are in perl's core:

-    use Storable;
+    use Storable;     # Since perl v5.7.3
-    use IO::Handle;
+    use IO::Handle;   # Since perl 5.00307
-    use Tie::Array;
+    use Tie::Array;   # Since perl 5.005
-    use Tie::Hash;
+    use Tie::Hash;    # Since perl 5.002

 # BUGS / ENHANCEMENTS